pwmcintyre/sdlc/slides.md

 ### Continuous Learning

-- Technology changes constantly {.fragment}
+- Technology changes constantly
-- What you learn in university is just the foundation {.fragment}
+- What you learn in university is just the foundation
-- Ways to keep learning: {.fragment}
+- Ways to keep learning:
   - Read other people's code
   - Contribute to open source
   - Build side projects
   - Read documentation (seriously)
   - Follow industry blogs and conferences
   - Learn from production incidents
-- Focus on fundamentals that don't change: algorithms, data structures, design patterns {.fragment}
+- Focus on fundamentals that don't change: algorithms, data structures, design patterns

 Note: The specific tools will change, but the underlying principles stay the same.
 Learn how to learn, not just what to learn.